-The objective of the consultation is to develop an intelligent chatbot capable of timely and efficiently detecting and predicting crop diseases, while identifying weeds, and providing the stakeholders (farmers, technical assistance teams, extension officers, agricultural experts, etc.) with recommendations for their preliminary treatment and management.
+The main objective is to provide the stakeholders (farmers, technical assistance teams, extension officers, agricultural experts, etc.) with an intelligent chatbot capable of timely and efficient detection and prediction crop diseases while identifying weeds and giving them recommendations for their preliminary treatment and management.